 (Week 1 can be taken as a stand-alone module, or together with Week 2&3)

-This module will cover 12-fold, 8-fold and 5-fold geometric patterns from across the Islamic world, together with elementary biomorphic patterns, with a focus upon the complex Rumi patterns and introducing the Hatayi style.
+This module will cover 4 and 8-fold geometric patterns from across the Islamic world, together with elementary biomorphic patterns, with a focus upon the complex Rumi patterns and introducing the Hatayi style.
 The module culminates with a practical craft element.
 The craft focus in Week 2 will be 3-dimensional carving.
-Students will have the opportunity to produce work in either stone, wood, or plaster, using traditional tools and methods.
+Students will have the opportunity to produce in plaster, using traditional tools and methods.

 (Week 2 can be taken as a stand-alone module, or together with Week 1&3)

-Summer School – Week 3 – Mamluk Patterns
+Summer School – Week 3 – Persian Patterns

 (Week 3 can be taken as a stand-alone module for those who have already completed an introductory course, or have an equivalent level of experience)